Air France and Wizz CEOs spar over airline regulation

-PARIS, June 21 (Reuters) - Traditional airlines need more time to recover before full competition for airport slots is restored, the head of Air France-KLM (AIRF.PA) said on Monday, drawing a sharp response from Wizz Air (WIZZ.L) counterpart Jozsef Varadi.
+PARIS (Reuters) - Traditional airlines need more time to recover before full competition for airport slots is restored, the head of Air France-KLM said on Monday, drawing a sharp response from Wizz Air counterpart Jozsef Varadi.

 Airlines were required to use 80% of pre-crisis take-off and landing slots or forfeit them to rivals.
 Major carriers are now pushing to extend a lower threshold and other accommodations through the coming northern winter season.